Blog

 • Does this concept help us understand how large language models actually work, or is it a label for yet another wrapper?

-• Does this framework tie back to a real problem in our funnel, such as content production bottlenecks, lead qualification or customer support, or is it a clever diagram with no operational anchor?
+• Does this framework tie back to a real problem in our funnel, such as content production bottlenecks, lead qualification, customer support, or SEO for LLMs and AI search, or is it a clever diagram with no operational anchor?

 • Can we explain this idea in plain language to someone outside marketing without losing the meaning?